Ivorforce/Awesome-Godot-Scientific/README.md

 ### What is scientific software?

-For the sake of this repository, scientific software is software that is commonly used by scientists to achieve their goals.
+For the sake of this repository, scientific software is software that is commonly used by scientists to achieve their research goals.
 You may have heard of software such as [NumPy](https://numpy.org), [tensorflow](https://www.tensorflow.org) and [MatLab](https://www.mathworks.com/products/matlab.html).
 These are the kinds of things we are talking about.

 ### What is hyperoptimized computation?